agileobjects/AgileObjects.Functions.PostBlogComment/README.md

 ﻿# AgileObjects.Functions.PostBlogComment

-An Azure Function to post a comment to a GitHub Pages Jekyll blog by automatically creating a pull request in the blog repo.
+An Azure Function to post a comment to a GitHub Pages Jekyll blog by automatically creating a pull request in the blog repository.

 Phil Haack [has described](https://haacked.com/archive/2018/06/24/comments-for-jekyll-blogs) using JavaScript and an Azure Function to support comments on his blog.